 You must attend the festival at Circus Maximus for New Year’s Eve in Rome.
 The midnight fireworks show is a mind-blowing treat.
 For a clear, picturesque view of fireworks head to the terrace of the Gianicolo or climb atop the Pincian Hill.

 One of the best ways to celebrate New Year’s Eve in Rome is to attend a live music concert.
-Dress up and watch live music from some of the most famous operas and music by Strauss, Mozart, Verdi, Puccini, and others.
+Dress up to attend the most famous operas offered across multiple venues like Church of St Paul Within the Halls, All Saints Church and others.

 What to Expect: Cultural experience, Opera

 Tips: Dress in your best for this grand experience.

 The New Year Parade at Piazza del Popolo is an extravagant celebration and features Italian musical folk groups that take part in a family-oriented parade in central Rome.
 This event takes place on New Year’s Day.

 What to Expect: Parade, huge crowds, live performances, dance

 For a low-key New Year’s Eve in Rome stay at Trastevere.
 The locals create a wonderful atmosphere and you can enjoy a traditional dinner made with Silvestro lentils, carrots, and pieces of cotechino (a large spiced sausage).
 Trastevere is known for traditional and innovative trattorias, craft beer pubs, and artisan shops.